checkdoc

 checks needed to make sure these styles are remembered.

-There are three ways to use checkdoc:
+There are four ways to use checkdoc:

 2) Periodically use `checkdoc' or `checkdoc-current-buffer'.

-`checkdoc' is a more interactive version of
+The `checkdoc' command is a more interactive version of

 3) Use `checkdoc-minor-mode' to automatically check your